Uptown Saturday Night: Background

 Uptown Saturday Night was produced by Warner Bros. in the midst of the blaxploitation film era along with films such as Cleopatra Jones and Black Belt Jones.

-Throughout his career, Poitier was frustrated with Hollywood's portrayal of blacks in film and television, which motivated him to direct films during the blaxploitation era.
+Throughout his career, Poitier was frustrated with Hollywood's portrayal of Black people in film and television, which motivated him to direct films during the blaxploitation era.
 The first film that he directed was Buck and the Preacher, in which he starred with Belafonte.
 Poitier then directed Uptown Saturday Night and its sequels, Let's Do It Again and A Piece of the Action.

 Themes

-The characters in the film, while different in their motives and demeanor, have a sophisticated and classy appearance in the black community (with the exception of Sharp Eye Washington).
-Poitier sought to represent black actors on screen in an elegant manner in contrast to the usual image of blacks in Hollywood.
+The characters in the film, while different in their motives and demeanor, have a sophisticated and classy appearance in the Black community (with the exception of Sharp Eye Washington).
+Poitier sought to represent Black actors on screen in an elegant manner in contrast to the usual image of Black people in Hollywood.
 During his career, he refused roles that enforced negative stereotypes, and chose to play characters who were "dignified, proud, and ethical".
 Critics have noted this pattern: "In all his films, [Poitier] was educated and intelligent.
 He spoke proper English, dressed conservatively, and had the best of table manners".